vnscriptkid/Event-React-App/README.md

 - Flow or Typescript for React?
 - Add: /_global google_/ first line of the file to bypass warning in case of calling google
+- With Redux Thunk: see features/test/TestPage.tsx -> incrementAsync

 ### Packages: